 - Add zucchini to pan.
 Seasonly lightly with salt and pepper.
 Saute for five minutes.

 - Add tomatoes to pan, season lightly with salt and pepper.
 Saute for an additional five minutes.
+If you want to use fresh chopped garlic, add it now.

 - Lightly mash tomatoes with potato masher to release juices.
 Add 1 tbsp. olive oil and garlic powder, onion powder, Italian seasoning and water.
 Stir.